lijoejohn/csvparser/README.md

 * Vue.js (Vue.js - The Progressive JavaScript Framework https://vuejs.org/).

 ### Front End:
 * A modern JavaScript enabled browser is required to use CSV Parser.
-We recommend a current version of Firefox or Chrome.
+We recommend a current version of Firefox or Chrome .